semaphoreci/docs/docs/essentials/deployment-targets.md

 ---
-Description: Extend your Continuous Deployment process by access control, configuration management and transparent overview with Deployment Targets.
+Description: Extend your Continuous Deployment process with access control, configuration management and transparent overview with Deployment Targets.
 ---

 # Deployment Targets

 !!! plans "Available on: <span class="plans-box">[Startup](/account-management/startup-plan/)</span> <span class="plans-box">[Scaleup](/account-management/scaleup-plan/)</span>"

-!!! warning "Deployment Targets are in Technical Preview stage.
-Documentation and feature itself are subject to change."
+!!! warning "Deployment Targets are in the Technical Preview stage.
+Documentation and the feature itself are subject to change."

-**Deployment Targets** allow you to apply strict conditions on the start of ensuant pipelines.
+**Deployment Targets** allow you to apply strict conditions for who can start individual pipelines and under which conditions.
-Using them, you gain the possibility to choose specific people capable of starting a promoted pipeline or select git references (branches and tags) for which this action is available.
+Using them, you have the ability to control who has the ability to start specific promoted pipelines or select git references (branches and tags).

-Combining the functionality of [promotions](/essentials/deploying-with-promotions/) and Deployment Targets, you obtain the full toolset to configure **secure Continuous Deployment** pipelines, backward compatible with your previous setup.
+Combining the functionality of [promotions](/essentials/deploying-with-promotions/) and Deployment Targets gives you a full toolset to configure **secure Continuous Deployment** pipelines.
+This is backwards compatible with your previous setup.

-The core advantage of using Deployment Targets is **multi-faceted access** control, taking many factors into account while granting the right to promote.
-Moreover, they are backed with **a dedicated secret**, unique per each Deployment Target and inaccessible outside Deployments.
-Last but not least, Deployment Targets gives you **a clear overview** of your previous deployments, so you instantly know what version was shipped and who did that.
+The core advantage of using Deployment Targets is **multi-faceted** access control, i.e. taking many factors into account while granting the right to promote.
+Moreover, they are backed with a **dedicated secret**, unique per Deployment Target and inaccessible to outside Deployments.
+Last but not least, Deployment Targets give you a **clear overview** of your previous deployments, so you can see which version was shipped and by whom.

 # Setup and configuration